baytelman/backend-interview/README.md

-# Noken • Backend Interview • Letters game
+# Enara Health • Backend Interview • Letters game

-_Version 1.0.1_
+_Version 1.0.2_

-## This is a coding challenge for applicants interested in joining Noken as Backend Engineers.
+## This is a coding challenge for applicants interested in joining Enara Health as Backend Engineers.

 We ask you to _read this file carefully_ **before** you begin writing a solution.